GENERAL TERMS AND CONDITIONS WITH CUSTOMER INFORMATION

 5) Delivery and shipping conditions

 5.2 If the transport company sends the goods back to the seller because delivery to the customer was not possible, the customer bears the costs for the unsuccessful shipment.
-This does not apply if the customer is not responsible for the circumstance that led to the impossibility of delivery or if he was temporarily prevented from accepting the offered service, unless the seller announced the service to him a reasonable time in advance would have.
-Furthermore, this does not apply with regard to the costs for the dispatch if the customer effectively exercises his right of withdrawal.
+This does not apply if the customer is not responsible for the circumstance that led to the impossibility of delivery or if he was temporarily prevented from accepting the service offered, unless the seller announced the service a reasonable time in advance would have.
+Furthermore, this does not apply with regard to the shipping costs if the customer effectively exercises his right of withdrawal.
 For the return costs, if the customer exercises his right of withdrawal, the provisions made in the seller’s cancellation policy apply.

 5.3 In the event of incorrect delivery information provided by the customer, an additional flat fee will be charged for the re-shipment.
-The customer has to ensure that the delivery address is correctly transmitted to plant4planet.
+The customer must ensure that the delivery address is correctly transmitted to plant4planet.

 Flat rate fees: